|

 There are four groups of muscles in the hip that are responsible for moving the leg in several directions.

-The gluteus medius, gluteus minimus and tensor fascia latae (attached to the IT band) are used to abduct your leg away from the body.
-The tensor fascia latae (TFL) also assist with rotating your hip inward and hip flexion.
-This is also the group of muscles responsible for stabilizing the hip, especially with weight bearing activities.
+Conversely, the gluteus medius, gluteus minimus and tensor fascia latae (attached to the IT band) are used to abduct your leg away from the body.
+The tensor fascia latae (TFL) also assists with rotating your hip inward and hip flexion.

 The deep muscles of the hip include the piriformis, the obturator internus, the obturator externus, the gemellus superior, the gemellus inferior and the quadratus femoris.